Challenges

 There are many techniques and opportunities for improvement in water quality in the Red Cedar Basin, based on how we manage and live on the land.
 Hopes for better water quality hinge mostly on three main recommendations:

 - Monitoring of the water quality in the Basin is important.
 Most past efforts have been focused on defining the problem.
-Monitoring efforts in the future should move toward a focus on implementation goals, and tracking progress.
-This will involve volunteer citizen monitoring, continuing work by agencies such as WDNR and USGS, and further investigation of the link between exposure to algal toxins, both in the water and air, and the health effects of such exposure.
+Monitoring efforts in the future should move toward a focus on implementation goals, and tracking progress, such as the studies and monitoring mentioned earlier.
+Citizen monitoring can be very helpful in this regard, along with continuing work by agencies such as WDNR and USGS, and further investigation of the link between exposure to algal toxins, both in the water and air, and the health effects of such exposure.

 - All sources of phosphorus loads to the watershed need to be addressed.
 This includes urban sources, barnyards, cropland, shoreline erosion/runoff, and point sources.
 Those sources not regulated will require a concerted effort by stakeholders and partners, especially in light of limited resources mentioned above.